|

 October 2005: Big honor, Two category winners at the BBC Wildlife Photographer of the Year Competition

-Two of my images are category winners in the BBC Wildlife Photographer
+Two of Martin's images are category winners in the BBC Wildlife Photographer

 of the Year 2005 contest.
 This is the world's most prestigious